guilhermesalvi/sample-overdraft-api/readme.md

 - ✅ **Over-limit interest** is applied on the R$200 excess
 - ✅ Credit Tax also applies on the full amount used

-> ℹ️ These examples illustrate how charges are applied based on real-world overdraft usage patterns and Brazilian
+> ℹ️ These examples illustrate how charges are applied based on real-world overdraft usage patterns and Brazilian banking rules.
-> banking rules.

----

-## 🎳 Main Components

-### Contract

-A contract is a financial agreement between the bank and the customer, defining the overdraft terms.

-### Account

-An account represents the customer's financial profile, usage limits, and daily debt snapshots.

-### DailyLimitUsageEntry

-A daily snapshot that captures the account state, applicable rates, and calculated charges for that specific day.

 ---